STA521-F17/website/syllabus/index.md

-* Late work policy for Homework:
+* Missed/Late work policy for Homework:
-    * next day: lose 50% of points
+    * No Late HW
-    * later than next day: lose all points
+    * We will drop the lowest Homework Score

 * Regrade requests must be made **within 3 days** of when the